ShivaRakshithBM/Walmart-Sales-Predictions/README.md

 2) The errors obtained from the model should be normally distributed
 3) The factors should not be correlated to each other i.e independent of each other

 Deployment (Next Steps):
-The model to identify can be deployed in the WAlmart stores through a central cloud server.
+The model can be deployed in the WAlmart stores through a central cloud server.
 The impact of the drivers can be analysed and then manipulated to see the impact of them on the sales

 Results:
 1) Factors like Size, Week of the year, Total Markdowns, Holidays has a positive effect on Weekly sales